jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

   });
 </script>

-As you can see from the chart, red line represents the regression line in a training, blue dot is actual value( $x_i, y_i$ ),x-axis as variable,each dot on the read line is the predicted value( $\hat{y}$ ) in the given variable x.。
+As you can see from the chart, red line represents the regression line in a training, blue dot is actual value( $x_i, y_i$ ),x-axis as variable,each dot on the red line is the predicted value( $\hat{y}$ ) in the given variable x.。
 There is some positive error and negative error, the purpose of training is to reduce these error as many as possible.
 In the chart, $\hat{y}_6$ (predicted value)has a huge difference with actual value, we call it outlier, this outlier may cause impact to the training result.